- Is psychotherapy covered my insurance?

 Never!
 In sex therapy we speak about your specific sexual concerns.
 You can do that individually or you can come in with a partner.
 I will listen carefully to your concerns and then through a series of time-proven techniques, you will develop a sex life that you find more satisfactory.

 - I understand that you identify as gay and that you are considered as having specific expertise in working with people who identify as LGBTQ.
 Do you also see people in your practice who think of themselves as “straight”?

 Yes!
 There are many people in my practice that consider themselves straight, and in fact they often remark that they are more comfortable with me than with a heterosexually identified therapist.
 This usually is because they find that as a result of my experience I tend to be far more open and non-judgmental than most.
 In addition, and specifically when it comes to sex therapy, woman report that it is easier to talk to a gay man about intimate issues than a straight man, and straight men tend to like the feeling that they can talk about their concerns without the sense of competition or judgement that they might feel from another straight man.

 - If I make an appointment to see you, does that mean I am in therapy?

 Not at first.
 Our initial appointment is an opportunity to get to know each other better.
 You will have the chance to tell me about what concerns you and what you would like to work on in therapy.
-You will also be getting a chance to get a sense of my style of working which tends to be pretty easy going.
+You will also be getting a chance to get a sense of my style of work which tends to be pretty easy going.
 We will both get a sense of if I am the best person for you to work with or not.
-In most cases we then schedule regular appointments a start to work together.
-If either of us think for any reason that I might not be the best person for you to work with, then I am more than happy to provide you with the names of people who I think might be a better fit for you.
-You can schedule your first appointment by calling me at 212-242-2219, or emailing me at firstname.lastname@example.org .
+In most cases, we then schedule regular appointments a start to work together.
+If either of us thinks for any reason that I might not be the best person for you to work with, then I am more than happy to provide you with the names of people who I think might be a better fit for you.
+You can schedule your first appointment by calling me at 212-242-2219 or emailing me at email@example.com .

 - What are your office hours and where are you located?